tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * Are there any ways that you felt the `CryptoRight` contract code could be improved upon?

-* **Potential Answer** Common functionality such as generating copyright_ids could be abstracted to an internal function.
+* **Answer** Common functionality such as generating copyright_ids could be abstracted to an internal function.

-* What are some reasons for using a struct with two attributes instead of as opposed to two mappings for the copyright `owner` and `uri`?
+* What are some reasons for using a struct with two attributes, as opposed to two mappings for the copyright `owner` and `uri`?

 * **Answer:** Cheaper gas cost.